dwi67/docker-jboss-fuse-6.3/jboss-fuse-6.3-fabric/readme.md

 * 5671  - AMQ AMQP over SSL port.
 * 61614 - AMQ STOMP over SSL port.

+### Fabric node name

+The root node name can be changed using the following environment variable:

+* FUSE_KARAF_NAME - The default node name equals the host name of the docker runtime

+### Credentials

+Credentials can be set using the following environment variables:

+* FABRIC_USER - The fabric admin user (default=admin)
+* FABRIC_PASSWD - The fabric admin password (default=admin)
+* ZOOKEEPER_PASSWD - The zookeeper password (default=FABRIC_PASSWD)

 ### Image internals

 This image extends the [`jboss/base-jdk:8`](https://github.com/JBoss-Dockerfiles/base-jdk/tree/jdk8) image which adds the OpenJDK distribution on top of the [`jboss/base`](https://github.com/JBoss-Dockerfiles/base) image.
 Please refer to the readme.md for selected images for more info.